-In this article, I did some math on retiring on 60,000 a year.
+In this article, I did some math on retiring on $60,000 a year.
 To retire, you needed to save up about 2.7 Million.
-Now lets look at things in a different way.
-I am going to go through how you can achieve a similar income with closely held real estate holdings while having to save vastly less money.
+Now let’s look at things differently.
+I will go through how you can achieve a similar income with closely held real estate holdings while having to save vastly less money.

 What is House Hacking

-Lets say you focus on purchasing a 4 family apartment every 2 years.
-This 4 family apartment building cashflows $200 a door, including paying for professional management.
-Lets say you self manage it and after costs associated with that earn an extra $50 a door.
+Let’s say you focus on purchasing a fourplex apartment every two years.
+This four-family apartment building cashflows $200 a door, including professional management.
+Let’s say you self-manage it and after costs associated with that earn an extra $50 a door.

-With each of these 4 families while self managing it, you are making $1,000 a month cashflow.
-Ignoring principal pay down and appreciation, which will only make this technique sweeter, you would only need 6 of these buildings to achieve financial independence.
+With each of these four families, you make $1,000 a month cash flow while self-managing it.
+Ignoring principal pay down and appreciation will only make this technique sweeter.
+You would only need 6 of these buildings to achieve financial independence.

 How much does it cost per building?

-For this example, I am going to pull data straight off the MLS in the market I am in of Cincinnati.
-On this building, I have not done any due diligence on the condition of the building besides that the building looks rent ready in the photos and the price is about what I would expect in that neighborhood for a rent ready building.
+For this example, I will pull data straight off the MLS in the market I am in of Cincinnati.
+On this building, I have not done any due diligence on the condition of the building.
+Besides that, the building looks rent-ready in the photos, and the price is about what I would expect in that neighborhood for a rent-ready building.

 This building costs: $175,000

 Total investment: $10,125

 Rent: 750 x 2 + 650 x 2 = $2,800